SilenZcience/cat_win/DOCUMENTATION.md

 Everything passed in after this Argument will be handled as its own File.
 It is not possible to break out of this state therefor this Parameter must be used last.
-When using the one-letter Variant of this Parameter the following Input will be unicode-escaped instead of parsed as a raw String.
+The Input is unicode-escaped (\\n will be interpreted as an actual Newline) if the Config Option `unicode_escaped_echo` is set but in Case of an unicode-error the Input will simply be used literally.
 This way it is possible to define new lines (\\n) or other special characters.

 ```console